 Remington Town Council

 Remington's town government is made up of five council members elected by ward.
 The term of office for a member is 4 years, beginning on January 1 following the election.
 Members of the town council must reside in their respective wards.
 Two members are elected as President and Vice-President each year.
 The town departments report to the town council.
 The council passes ordinances, resolutions, establishes salaries for town employees, pass an annual budget, and sets utility rates.

-Current town council members are: Susie Sigo, President; Jim Stewart, Vice-President, Bob Braaksma, Charles Illingworth, and Pat Berger.
+Current town council members are: Susie Flickner, President; Jim Stewart, Vice-President, Bob Braaksma, and Pat Berger.
 Town Attorney is Rebecca Goddard and Patrick Ryan.
 Town Clerk-Treasurer is Terri Budde

 2022 Town Council Meeting Schedule